FaXaq/website/public/articles/tuner-pt1.md

 > The AnalyserNode interface represents a node able to provide real-time frequency and time-domain analysis information.
 It is an AudioNode that passes the audio stream unchanged from the input to the output, but allows you to take the generated data, process it, and create audio visualizations.

-It seems that the [Analyse Node](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode) can output frequencies with their magnitudes ?
+It seems that the [Analyser Node](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode) can output frequencies with their magnitudes ?
 Let's dig into it.

 In the documentation there are two methods that we may have a use for :
 - [getFloatFrequencyData](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode/getFloatFrequencyData)